michaelowenliu/Matting/README.md

 `--background` can pass a path of brackground image or select one of ('r', 'g', 'b', 'w') which represent red, green, blue and white.
 If it is not specified, a green background is used.

-`--fg_Estimate False` can turn off foreground estimation, which improves prediction speed but reduces image quality.
+`--fg_estimate False` can turn off foreground estimation, which improves prediction speed but reduces image quality.

 **note：** `--image_path` must be a image path。